 - Filtered to remove unwanted frequencies (noise-free)

 To see an interesting example of our Tacuna Systems EMBSGB200 Amplifier at work, see Next-Gen Transmissions for High-Performance Hybrid Cars in our “Featured Customer Projects” section of this Knowledge Base.
-Also, see How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry for other examples of how our customers have used this versatile device.
+Also, see Measuring Contact Forces on Soft Materials for Medical Robotics and Other Applications, and How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry, for other examples of how our customers have used this versatile device.

 References

-- Measurement and Instrumentation Principles, 3rd Edition Alan S.
+- Measurement and Instrumentation Principles, 3rd Edition, Alan S. Morris

 - The Engineer’s Guide to Signal Conditioning, National Instruments